Oki Electric Industry: Subsidiaries

 Oki Data Americas, Inc., a subsidiary of Oki Data Corporation of Japan, produces PC peripheral equipment under the OKI brand, including digital color and monochrome printers, serial impact dot matrix printers, multifunction products and facsimiles.

 The history of Oki Data Americas can be traced back to 1972 when the company was founded as a joint venture between two Philadelphia entrepreneurs and their Japanese customer, Oki Electric, to develop and produce information technology products.
 One of its popular products was the Okimate 10 thermal transfer printer, one of the first affordable color printers for early home computers.

 Oki Data Americas, Inc. relocated from Mt.
 Laurel, NJ and is headquartered in Irving, Texas.
 Other Oki Data Americas offices are in Mississauga, Canada; Mexico City, Mexico; and São Paulo, Brazil.

 Oki Data Americas ceased sales of all Oki-branded hardware as of March 31, 2021.
-Oki data produced printer will continue to be sold in the United States under their distribution partners brand, IntoPrint.
+Oki Data printer hardware will continue to be sold in the United States under their distribution partner's brand, IntoPrint.